Navid200/xDrip/docs/Alerts/ForecastLow.md

 ![](./images/ForecastLow.png)

 The alert will trigger if the extrapolated value drops below your low value in  less then the time (in minutes) specified under `Alarm at forecasted low mins`.

+The forecast low alert does not take into account insulin or carbs or exercise etc.
+It takes into account the current glucose value and a few of the recent readings to calculate the trend and predict the next few readings.